USA Cycling: A decade of growth

 USA Cycling has seen steady growth over the last decade as participation in cycling has continued to grow across the nation and within the organization.
 The organization's 69,771 licensees in 2010 represent a 63% increase from the 42,724 licensees in 2002.
 In 2013, the number of licenses grew to over 75,000.

 USA Cycling maintains development programs for men and women in all disciplines of competitive cycling, providing a structured pathway to the top tier of the sport.
 In 2010, over a hundred individual riders took part in USA Cycling's National Development Program, gaining valuable race experience through 2,600 fully supported race days.

 Regional and national development camps

 Serving as entry points into USA Cycling's National Development Program pathway, the Regional and National Development Camps aim to identify talent and, in some cases, name riders to USA Cycling rosters for major international competitions.

 International race camps

 USA Cycling takes dozens of juniors on international racing trips each year.
 These riders gain race experience at the world's top junior events, including Junior Paris-Roubaix and the Tour de L’Abitibi, where major wins were made in 2013.

 European resident programs

 Nearly 200 American cyclists live and train out of USA Cycling's houses in Belgium, Italy, and Germany each season.
-This allows them to be fully immersed in European race culture—a necessary element for advancing to the top tier of professional cycling.
+This allows them to be immersed in European race culture—considered beneficial to reaching the top tier of professional cycling.